 Amendment to the Preamble and the Preliminary Title of the By Laws to adapt their content to the current corporate, governance and compliance context and to incorporate editorial changes.

-- Amendment to Articles 4 and 32 of the By Laws to accommodate the duties of the different corporate levels within the Iberdrola Group structure. - Amendment to Article 8 of the By Laws to update references to internal rules and the Compliance System.
+7. Amendment to Article 8 of the By Laws to update references to internal rules and the Compliance System.

 Agenda items relating to remuneration: